charliemday/sentry-docs/src/collections/_documentation/accounts/quotas/index.md

 The following limitations are automatically enforced:

 -   Events greater than 200KB are immediately dropped (pre decompression).
 -   Stack traces with large frame counts will be trimmed (the middle frames are dropped).
+We limit to a maximum of 250 frames.
+Only 50 are retained unaltered (modulo usual trimming), with the remaining 200 removing `vars`, `pre_context` and `post_context`.
 -   Collections exceeding the max items will be trimmed down to the maximum size.
 -   Individual values exceeding the maximum length will be trimmed down to the maximum size.